 During the summer residency, dinner is served at the Bowdoin Dining Hall.
 Students who have chosen the Room & Board option will be given a pass to the dining hall when they check-in.
 Commuter students may also purchase dinner at the dining hall on a day-by-day basis for a fee paid directly to the cashier at the dining hall.
 Unfortunately, we cannot reserve tables at the dining hall, but you'll recognize your fellow MFA students by their name tags and by the residency survival guide packets they will be clutching.

-For the winter months, dinner is not included in the Room and Board plan except as otherwise noted in the residency schedule.
+For the winter residency, dinner is not included in the Room and Board plan except as otherwise noted in the residency schedule.
 There are several fine restaurants in all price ranges in the Freeport area, and a list will be provided at check-in.
 Students generally go out to dinner as a group or in small groups.
 (Remember to include dinner cost in your Winter Residency personal budget.)

 After the dinner break on the first day, all students will attend an introductory meeting and reading where the faculty will be introduced and several faculty members will read from their work.
 The location will be announced in the residency schedule.
 Readings are held almost every night during each residency.